awsdocs/aws-lambda-developer-guide/sample-apps/blank-java/README.md

     $ git clone git@github.com:awsdocs/aws-lambda-developer-guide.git
     $ cd aws-lambda-developer-guide/sample-apps/blank-java

-Run `1-create-bucket.sh` to create a new bucket for deployment artifacts.
+To create a new bucket for deployment artifacts, run `1-create-bucket.sh`.
 Or, if you already have a bucket, create a file named `bucket-name.txt` that contains the name of your bucket.

     blank-java$ ./1-create-bucket.sh
     make_bucket: lambda-artifacts-a5e491dbb5b22e0d

+To build a Lambda layer that contains the function's runtime dependencies, run `2-build-layer.sh`.
+Packaging dependencies in a layer reduces the size of the deployment package that you upload when you modify your code.

+    blank-java$ ./2-build-layer.sh

 # Deploy

-Run `3-deploy.sh` to deploy the application.
+To deploy the application, run `3-deploy.sh`.

     blank-java$ ./3-deploy.sh
     BUILD SUCCESSFUL in 1s